 - Prepare 8 ramekins on a baking sheet and grease or line with a piece of parchment paper (I do recommend the parchment, if you have some, as it will help to keep the icing and goo inside instead of going over the edge.
 Large tulip-shaped muffin lines will also work).
 Divide dough pieces between the 8 ramekins.
 Cover with a tea towel and allow to rise until puffy, 30-40 minutes.

-- Pre-heat oven to 350°F. When dough is ready to bake, place baking sheet with ramekins on it in to the oven and place a large piece of tinfoil loosely over the top.
+- Pre-heat oven to 350°F (regular bake setting/not fan assisted).
+When dough is ready to bake, place baking sheet with ramekins on it in to the oven and place a large piece of tinfoil loosely over the top.
 Bake for 25 minutes.
 Remove from oven and spoon the remaining Brown Sugar Goo over-top, dividing it equally between all the ramekins.
 Return to the oven and bake (again, loosely covered with the tin foil), for an additional 5 minutes.
 Remove tinfoil and bake for an additional 1-2 minutes.
 Remove from oven and then remove ramekins to a cooling rack to cool.

-- Serve with cream cheese icing as is, or heat it for 10-15 seconds in the microwave and pour it over the top of the ramekins.
+- Serve with cream cheese frosting as is, or heat it for 10-15 seconds in the microwave and pour it over the top of the ramekins.